zhouqr2000/compuware-ispw-operations-plugin-contributed-to-jenkinsci/README.md

 ### Installing in a Jenkins Instance

--   Install the Compuware ISPW Operations plugin according to the Jenkins instructions for installing plugins.
+-   Install the BMC Compuware ISPW Operations plugin according to the Jenkins instructions for installing plugins.
 Dependent plugins will automatically be installed.

 ### Configuring Host Connections and CES Tokens